WilsonLe/payload-oauth2/README.md

 npm install payload-oauth2
 yarn install payload-oauth2
 pnpm install payload-oauth2

-Or if you are feeling adventurous and want to manage the plugin yourself, you can copy the `src` directory into your payload projects.
 ```

+If you are feeling adventurous and want to manage the plugin yourself, you can copy the `src` directory into your payload projects.

 # Contributing